Nkethaeus/Kaffee-Analyzer/README.md

 ## Usage

 To use the analyzer, simply create a text file and input your Kaffee source code then move said text file to the `tests` folder.
-Run `MainKaffee.java` in `src/main`, choose the file you want to analyze, and it will then proceed to perform lexical, syntax, and semantic analysis.
+Run `MainKaffee.java` in `src/main`, select the file you wish to analyze by entering its filename in the terminal, and choose the type of analysis you would like the program to perform: lexical, syntax, or semantic.
+The program will then display any errors in your Kaffee code, based on your selection.

 The syntax of Kaffee is inspired by C++ but has been simplified for ease of use.
 Check `tests` folder to see examples.